andoniskoufris/ampsci/doc/02-modules.md

 * See \ref tutorial_modules for a hands-on introduction to using modules.
 * The modules system allows the easy calculation of any atomic properties after the wavefunction has been calculated.
 * Any number of _modules_ can be run by adding `Module::moduleName{}` blocks.
-* The code is designed so that you can easily create your own modules -- see \subpage modules_custom.
-* You can also write your own operators -- see \subpage modules_custom_operator.

-## Getting started with modules
+* The operators the modules act with (E1, hfs, pnc, ...) are described at \ref using_operators.

 Get a list of available modules: `./ampsci -m`